Avigo Health L.L.C.

 Finding Nuhu: Community Sourcing of Birth Information Using Mobile Technology

-Obtaining birth data is often a challenge in low-resource settings, especially in conflict or other fragile settings.
-In such situations, aid workers typically use census estimates to guide vaccinations.
-Conflict in Nigeria’s northeast has resulted in massive demographic disruptions, leaving vaccination estimates inaccurate and unusable at the local level.
-This makes it extremely challenging to measure the performance of vaccination programs, and with unreliable data, target newborns for vaccination.
-Community-sourced birth reports can provide reliable birth data in settings with large, internally-displaced populations.
+Obtaining birth data is often a logistical challenge in low-resource settings, so aid workers typically use census estimates to guide vaccination outreach efforts.
+Conflict in Nigeria’s northeast, however, has resulted in massive demographic disruptions, leaving vaccination estimates inaccurate and unusable at the local level.
+This makes it extremely challenging to measure the performance of vaccination programs and comprehensively target newborns for vaccination.
+This is particularly the case among internally displaced peoples (IDPs), who often lack access to identity and other documents needed during vaccination campaigns.